-NOLA has no shortage of bars and no shortage of unique characters to meet in them.
-There are dive bars across New Orleans where locals have been frequenting for years, and in typical New Orleans fashion, these bars open their doors to visitors as well.
-Make conversation with some of the people you may meet on your trip - a Voodoo priestess, a local chef - everyone from every walk of life in New Orleans frequents these bars.
+NOLA has no shortage of unique characters and unique bars to meet them in.
+There are dive bars across New Orleans that locals have been frequenting for decades, and in typical New Orleans fashion, these off-the-beaten-path bars open their doors to visitors as well.

-Here we’ve selected a few of the most iconic dive bars in the Crescent City for you to check out on your trip, perhaps before grabbing a late-night eat.
+We’ve selected a few of the most iconic dive bars in the Crescent City for you to check out on your trip, perhaps before grabbing a late-night snack.

-This dive bar is so iconic that Austin City Limits Music Festival has a portable Snake & Jake’s to serve beer to fest attendees every year in Austin.
-On the exterior, Snake & Jake’s is a shed that stands out from the rest of the residential homes on Oak Street.
-When you walk in, the small bar glows in red from the array of Christmas lights that hang year-round.
+This dive bar is so iconic that Austin City Limits Music Festival has a portable Snake & Jake’s to serve beer to fest attendees.
+On the exterior, Snake & Jake’s is a shed that stands in stark contrast to the rest of the residential homes on Oak Street.
+When you walk in, the small bar glows red from the array of Christmas lights that hang year-round.
 Here you can purchase Schlitz beer for $2 and meet some of the most interesting folks in New Orleans.
 It’s a great last stop before heading home for the night.

 The Saint in the Lower Garden District is a local spot that comes alive after midnight.
-Funky wall decor, a jukebox, and a photobooth all make the bar the unique spot it is.
-There’s an outdoor patio to sit outside and grab a drink, and inside there’s loud music for dancing and drinking.
+Funky wall decor, a jukebox and a photobooth all make the bar unique.
+Kick back with your drink on the outdoor patio or dance the night away – no matter your vibe, The Saint has you covered.
 Expect a laid-back, come-as-you-are crowd, and fun theme nights like Tikioke Tuesdays (tiki drinks + karaoke).

-This Marigny favorite is known for its karaoke, which draws an extraordinarily diverse group of “singers.”
-Karaoke is every night, and the bar has no specific closing time.
-The bar’s owners and employees urge everyone to be themselves and let loose.
-Originally, founder Joann Guidos opened Kajun’s as a shelter for neighbors after Hurricane Katrina.
-Now it’s evolved into a dive spot for everyone: it’s a popular spot for the LGBTQ community in NOLA, an after-work hang for hospitality workers, and a hilarious, fun night out for locals and visitors.
+This Marigny favorite is known for its nightly karaoke, which draws an extraordinarily diverse group of “singers.”
+Kajun's has no specific closing time, and the bar’s owners and employees urge everyone to be themselves and let loose.
+Founder Joann Guidos originally opened Kajun’s as a shelter for neighbors after Hurricane Katrina, a story is featured in the acclaimed book "Nine Lives: Death & Life in New Orleans."
+Now it’s evolved into a dive spot for everyone: a popular spot for the LGBTQ+ community in NOLA, an after-work hang for hospitality workers and a hilarious, fun night out for locals and visitors.

 These dive bars have become legendary in the New Orleans community and beyond.
-They’re each unique watering holes that offer different experiences, but are all welcoming to visitors.
+They’re each unique and offer different experiences, but are all welcoming to visitors.
 For more dive bars to explore, click here.